awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.PromoteReplica.md

 1. Modify the replication group to re\-enable Multi\-AZ\.

-Multi\-AZ with Automatic Failover is not available on replication groups running Redis 2\.6\.13 or earlier\.
+Multi\-AZ is not available on replication groups running Redis 2\.6\.13 or earlier\.

 ## Using the AWS Management Console<a name="Replication.PromoteReplica.CON"></a>